parfaitementweb/statamic-podcast-publisher/README.md

 ## Can I see it running?

 I manage my own podcast feed and website using Podcast Publisher.
-👉 Have a look at  [onpourrait.com](https://onpourrait.com/) see what the end result.
+👉 Have a look at  [onpourrait.com](https://onpourrait.com/) to see what the end-result could be.